kyma-project/examples/jaeger/README.md

     helm delete -n $KYMA_NS $HELM_JAEGER_RELEASE
     ```

-2. (Optional) If you created the `$KYMA_NS` Namespace specifically for this tutorial, remove the Namespace:
+2. If you created the `$KYMA_NS` Namespace specifically for this tutorial, remove the Namespace:
     ```bash
     kubectl delete namespace $KYMA_NS
     ```